-Understanding how vehicle tax bands work is something that every fleet manager should be aware of, but with regulations constantly fluctuating and changing, it can be easy to lose track.
+Understanding how vehicle tax bands work is something that every fleet manager should be aware of

 New changes to the way HM Revenue & Customs (HMRC) calculate Vehicle Excise Duty (VED) means there’s now more focus than ever on energy-efficient vehicles.

 The amount of tax you pay on a vehicle is directly related to the amount of CO2 it produces, which is why low emission fleet vehicles are such a valuable asset to your business.